performant-software/Neatline/docs/final/map-tab-importing-svg.md

 ## At a Glance

+  - The basic drawing controls (points, lines, polygons) aren't suitable for really complex illustrations.
-  - Complex shapes can be designed in vector editors and imported with the "Drag SVG" tool.
+  - Instead, it's better to create complex graphics in specialized vector editors and import them into Neatline.

 ## Draw SVG